intob/permacast/readme.md

 I have put this service behind Cloudflare's CDN to reduce latency & solve rate-limits.
 I have also deployed the app in multiple availability zones.

 ## Deployment
-### 1. Deploy on fly.io
+### 1. Deploy
-Deploy the application & allocate an v4 IP address.
+Deploy the application.
+I'm using Fly, but you can deploy it anywhere.
 ```bash
 flyctl launch
 ```